 Kontosic I, Vukelic M, Drescik I, et al. Work conditions as risk factors for varicose veins of the lower extremities in certain professions of the working population of Rijeka.

 Lassen CF, Mikkelsen S, Kryger AI, Andersen JH.
 Risk factors for persistent elbow, forearm, and hand pain among computer workers.

 NINDS Carpal Tunnel Syndrome Information Page.
+National Institute of Neurological Disorders and Stroke website.
 Available at:

 NINDS Repetitive Motion Disorders Information Page.
+National Institute of Neurological Disorders and Stroke website.
 Available at:

 Palmer KT, Cooper C, Walker-Bone K, Syddall H, Coggon D. Use of keyboards and symptoms in the neck and arm: evidence from a national survey.